-The intended procedure for ease of use evaluation is as follows.
-The complete IFAlpha system will be distributed to testers, along with an example game file and some brief instructions, which will advise users only on how to edit and run game files.
-Users will then be instructed to try making changes to the example game file and then to make their own short game from scratch, using only the example file as a guide to how the games are written.
-After they play around for a while, the testers will be given a survey asking them to rate the ease of use of the language and comment on their frustrations and successes.
-This feedback will allow for evaluation of the IFAlpha language and functionality and whether the design goals of the language have been fulfilled.
+The procedure for ease of use evaluation was as follows.
+The complete IFAlpha system was distributed to testers, along with an example game file and some brief instructions, which advised users only on how to edit and run game files.
+Users were then be instructed to try making changes to the example game file and then to make their own short game from scratch, using only the example file as a guide to how the games are written.
+After they play around for a while, the testers were given a brief survey asking them to rate the ease of use of the language and comment on their frustrations and successes.
+This feedback allowed for evaluation of the IFAlpha language and functionality and whether the design goals of the language have been fulfilled.